Ion Rîmaru: Crimes

 After the murder of Popa, a waitress, the authorities went on high alert, launching "Operation Vulture", named after the street where she had been murdered.
 6,000 men from various law-enforcement agencies patrolled the streets of Bucharest each night, as well as 100 cars and 40 motorcycles.
-Medical personnel, night bus and tram operators, hotel and bar employees – all were mobilized, not to mention great numbers of Securitate, Police and Interior Ministry staff.
+Medical personnel, night bus and tram operators, hotel and bar employees – all were mobilized, not to mention great numbers of Miliția, Securitate, and Interior Ministry staff.
 2,565 arrests were made and over 8,000 individuals were asked for identification, but Rîmaru would commit one more murder and attempt to commit several more before being arrested.

 Authorities rated Rîmaru's modus operandi as ferocious and cruel, based on his propensity for cutting off clothes, biting off flesh, dragging his victims, and hacking away at them with his weapons, also raping them while they were unconscious.
 Rîmaru was judged to be aggressive, impulsive and sadistic.
 He showed signs of vampirism; for instance, he poked several holes into the flesh of Florica Marcu, who later related how he sucked blood out of them.
 Cannibalism was also present; he would bite off women's vaginas, pubic areas and breasts, and the missing pieces of flesh were no longer found at the crime scenes.
 Additionally, he had necrophiliac tendencies, continuing his rapes after his victims had died and also beating and stabbing their corpses.